mithi/react-philosophies/README.md

 6. Remember to NOT use hooks inside conditionals, always put them at the top
 7. Understand the warning "Can't perform state update on unmounted component."
 [See PR: facebook/react/pull/22114](https://github.com/facebook/react/pull/22114), [Reddit/u/free_username17](https://www.reddit.com/r/reactjs/comments/pvwb6m/comment/heevt8g)
 8. If you see a warning or error in the console, it's there for a reason.
-9. Prettier formats your code for you, giving you consistent formatting every time.
-[Prettier](https://prettier.io/)
+9. [Prettier](https://prettier.io/) (or an alternative) formats your code for you, giving you consistent formatting every time.
+You no longer need to think about it!
 10. I highly recommend [Code Climate](https://codeclimate.com/quality/)  (or similar) for open-source repositories or if you can afford it.
 Detecting and fixing code smells reduces technical debt making your application more maintainable
 11. Make sure you're tree-shaking to eliminate dead code
 12. Preventing the ["white screen of death"](https://kentcdodds.com/blog/use-react-error-boundary-to-handle-errors-in-react) by adding several [error boundaries](https://reactjs.org/docs/error-boundaries.html).
 This will create a better user experience for your users.
 You can also use them to send alerts to an error monitoring service such as [Sentry](https://sentry.io) if you need to.